Central campus was plunged into darkness for more than two hours Friday morning due to worn-out equipment in the central circuit breaker.

 It was not immediately clear who was responsible for maintaining the faulty equipment.
 Annino said it was the responsibility of United Illuminating Co., a New Haven-based electricity provider, but a UI spokesman, Al Carbone, said the outage involved solely Yale personnel and equipment.

-Carbone and Annino said Yale and UI coordinated their response and worked together to restore the system.
+Carbone and Annino said Yale and UI coordinated their response and worked with electricians Oakleigh South to restore the system.

 The University’s response to the brief blackout included the first use (besides tests) of the campus alert system.
 Maria Bouffard, the director of emergency management services, said the system was activated because a power outage is considered an emergency.